JoseBarbero/CamPype/README.md

 ## Contact
-For questions, bugs and suggestions, please open a new issue or contact us at iortega@ubu.es or jabarbero@ubu.es.
+For questions, bugs and suggestions, please open a new issue or contact us through email to irene.ortegasanz@ugent.be or jabarbero@ubu.es.